cds-snc/notification-admin/README.md

 - Extract

 Currently this is a manual step.
 Add a row to en.csv and fr.csv in app/translations/csv/ for each new string you have wrapped.
 The format is: `"wrapped string","translation"`.
+Make sure the wrapped string you are adding is unique.

 - Compile